 What to Bring to an Interview

-There are things that you should you bring with you to the interview and things that you need to leave at home.
+There are things that you should bring with you to the interview and things that you need to leave at home.
 Following the advice in these lists will help improve your nonverbal communication:

-- Portfolio or pad holder with a copy of your resume and a list of references on quality paper
+- Portfolio or pad holder with a copy of your resume and a list of references

 - Work samples (if relevant)